Four Dead In Spanish Resort Restaurant Collapse - UrduPoint

 The packed two-storey building collapsed late on Thursday afternoon in the Playa de Palma area south of the capital with the tourist season already in full swing in the Balearic Islands, which also includes Ibiza and Menorca.

-"There are four dead and 16 injured," an emergency services spokeswoman said, lowering the initial toll from around 21 injured.

-Seven people were injured "very seriously" and nine were seriously injured, emergency services said on the X social media platform.
-They were taken to various hospitals in the Meditteranean island's capital, Palma de Mallorca.
+Seven people were injured "very seriously" and nine were "seriously" injured, emergency services said on the X social media platform.
+They were taken to various hospitals in the Mediterranean island's capital, Palma de Mallorca.

 Firefighters were deployed in number, ambulances rushed victims to hospital and the street was sealed off by police to allow rescue teams to work, an AFP journalist saw.